.png)

 Some names are off-limits regardless of uniqueness:

 Need time to get your paperwork together?
-Reserve your chosen name for one year by paying $35.
+Reserve your chosen name for one year by paying $55 for online filing or $35 for mail filing.
 This step is optional, but it protects your preferred name while you handle formation details or secure funding.

 2. Registered agent requirements

-Minnesota requires every LLC to continuously maintain a registered office and registered agent within state borders.
+Minnesota requires every LLC to continuously maintain a registered office and registered agent within the state’s borders.
 This person or company must have a physical Minnesota street address to receive legal documents, tax notices, and official mail.

 You have two choices: